7th Oxford Energy Day 2018

 The 7th Oxford Energy Day ‘Digital Change and Energy’ will focus on these interactions.
 Bringing together leading researchers from the University of Oxford and external experts, we will examine the implications for consumers, networks and markets.

-Laurence Carpanini is the Director of Smart Meters & Smart Grids at IBM UK, where he leads the strategic development and delivery of Smart Metering and Smart Grid solutions in the UK.
+Keynote speaker: Laurence Carpanini is the Director of Smart Meters & Smart Grids at IBM UK, where he leads the strategic development and delivery of Smart Metering and Smart Grid solutions in the UK.
 In this role he acts as the ambassador for IBM across the Industry, representing IBM’s Smarter Planet propositions and points of view and providing a point of focus for all activities and solutions relating to Smart Meter and Smart Grid deployment.

 We welcome posters for the event from graduate students.